AlexZhurkevich/HistoQC-Tiling/README.md

   - `--threads` how many CPU threads you have, check with htop or top if you are not sure.
 Example: 12.
   - `--sort_dir` a directory where your sorted dataset resides, a place where you ran **Sort_Tiles.py** at previous step.
 Example: '/mnt/YOUR_SORT_FOLDER'.
   - `--outdir` a directory where you would like to see TFRecords.
 Example: '/mnt/YOUR_TFRecords'.
-  - `--num_files` numer of train TFRecords you want, **Remember!!!** the number given should be divisible by number of threads.
+  - `--num_files` numer of train TFRecords you want, **Remember!!!**: the number given should be divisible by number of threads.
 Example: 1020.
   - `--size` tile size.
 Example: 256 (256x256).
   - `--format` tile file format.
 Example: 'jpeg'.
   - `--oversampling` whether you want to oversample your minority class, it will repeat images from minority class until it comes close to number of images from majority class.
+It is done only for training. **Remember!!!**: for now only works with 2 classes.
 Example: 'Yes' or 'No'.

 **Python instructions**: